 Step 2: Assess your needs.
 Evaluate your financial status and decide how many months should your emergency fund be.

 Step 3: Decide where you’ll keep it.
 It usually best to open a separate personal savings account with ATM access for your emergency fund.

 Step 4: Start saving.
 You can initially pay yourself first, then move on towards doing other money saving activities.

 Step 5: When you reach your goal, continue saving and build your wealth through investing.

 I believe that the last step is very important.
 When you reach your goal, don’t stop and continue to build your emergency fund.
 There are a couple of good reasons why you should do this.

-Second, your emergency fund can alternatively act as your investment fund.
-When very good opportunities come your way, you’ll have extra money that you can comfortably risk on an investment.
+Second, your emergency fund can alternatively buffer and be used as an investment fund.
+When there’s an excellent opportunity that can’t wait, then you’ll have extra money that you can comfortably risk for the investment.

 To receive more articles about investing and personal finance, please subscribe to Ready To Be Rich.